Loading...

 1. Immigration

-The ‘Immigration’ aspect of the department’s name alludes to Canada’s attempts to establish and sustain a policy of welcoming immigrants that is mutually beneficial to Canadians and newcomers.
+The 'Immigration' aspect of the department's name alludes to Canada's attempts to establish and sustain a policy of welcoming immigrants that is mutually beneficial to Canadians and newcomers.
+With a desire for strong economic growth and national security, immigration is projected to play an increasingly important part in Canadian life in the years to come.
+IRCC's Canada express entry program is one of the most popular ways to enter the country.

 Type of immigrants that IRCC allows are: